FortKnoxster/seedshuffler/README.md

 # SeedShuffler

 [SeedShuffler](https://seedshuffler.com) is a free tool to generate your personal and 100% unique seed number matrix.
-The tool, which is open sourced, generates an unique mix of numbers, based on the Original BIP39 2048 word list, but "shuffled" so it gets truly unique.
+SeedShuffler converts your vulnerable wallet seed phrase into an innovative, secure 2-factor storage solution.
+The read-only and serverless application is a free tool for the community and can be used offline.
+All you need is a pen and a piece of paper.

+![](https://raw.githubusercontent.com/FortKnoxster/seedshuffler/main/src/assets/SeedShuffler_Screenshot.png)

 SeedShuffler is developed by [FortKnoxster DieFi](https://fortknoxster.com), the crypto recovery and inheritance platform.

-![](https://raw.githubusercontent.com/FortKnoxster/seedshuffler/main/src/assets/SeedShuffler_Screenshot.png)

 ## Security Overview